department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <div id="faq-verify-0" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <h4>Fastest way to verify your identity online</h4>
                         <p>If you have a premium <strong>My Health<em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account, you can use your existing account to sign in.
-When you sign in with an existing premium account, ID.me will receive your verified information and you won’t need to verify your identity again before performing common tasks on Vets.gov like checking your claims status or sending a secure message to your health care team.</p>
+Because you already verified your identity when you got your premium account, you won’t need to verify your identity again before performing common tasks on Vets.gov like checking your claims status or sending a secure message to your health care team.</p>
                         <p><a href="/faq/" class="login-required">Sign in now</a>.</p>
                         <h4>How to verify your identity online if you don’t have an existing premium account</h4>
                         <p>If you don’t have a premium <strong>My Health<em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account, we’ll help you verify your identity using ID.me—a trusted partner that provides the strongest identity verification system available to prevent fraud and identity theft.</p>